-The standard establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts issued.
-The National Injury Insurance Scheme (Scheme) administered by the Agency falls within the scope of AASB 17 as an "insurance like arrangement".
+The NIISQ Agency has assessed the applicability of AASB 17 to its operations, and considered the National Injury Insurance Scheme (Scheme) administered by NIISQ Agency falls within the scope of AASB 17 as an "insurance like arrangement".
+As a result, NIISQ Agency is required to adopt AASB 17 from reporting period after 1 July 2026 and apply the standard retrospectively.